Approver(s):

 Record Keeping

-An inventory tracking system will be completed by the aerosol can puncture operator to track the number of cans punctured and the date of puncture.
-This inventory will be maintained and filed in the Facilities Services Office, per St. Mary’s Record Retention Policy.
+An inventory tracking system will be completed at the time of puncture by the aerosol can puncture operator to track the number of cans punctured and the date of puncture.
+This inventory will be maintained quarterly and filed by the Housekeeping Superintendent in the Facilities Services Office, per St. Mary’s Record Retention Policy.

-Disposal records for the container that stores the can contents will be retained as part of the Hazardous Waste Manifest tracking system in the Facilities Services Office.
+Disposal records for the container that stores the can contents will be retained as part of the Hazardous Waste Manifest tracking system by the Housekeeping Superintendent in the Facilities Services Office.